Sparrow-Coding/main/README.md

 Data-driven decisions will be made through analysis of 'COVID-19 Vaccination Age and Sex Trends in the United States, National and Jurisdictional', which is a dataset updated by the Centers for Disease Control and Prevention on 16th December, 2022. (https://data.cdc.gov/Vaccinations/COVID-19-Vaccination-Age-and-Sex-Trends-in-the-Uni/5i5k-6cmh).

 Throughout 2020-2022, Covid-19 rampaged rampantly, putting many people's lives and quality of life at risk.
-We aim to use data to address the following questions in order to assist government officials in better allocating social resources and reversing the COVID-19 vaccination situation:
+We aim to use data to address the following questions in order to assist government officials in better allocating social resources and reversing the COVID-19 situation:

 1. Which state has the lowest/highest vaccination rate?